gontcharovd/website/index.md

   </li>
   <br>
   <li>
-    <strong>UMH deployment on-premises</strong><br><br>UMH stack is configured and deployed at your plant.
+    <strong>UMH deployment on-premises</strong><br><br>The UMH platform is configured and deployed at your plant.
 The majority of this work takes place remotely.
   </li>
   <br>
   <li>